Bootstrapped and ready to sell your online business? Or looking to acquire and grow? Here's the best startup marketplaces to do so.

 Dan.com has brokered over 100,000 domains and I can vouch for how quick and easy the process is from initial offer to transfer.
 Payouts usually take 12-24 hours.

+The marketplace industry is taking off.
 Unlike a few years ago, you’re spoilt for choice when it comes to buying and selling businesses online.
-It needed be a time consuming or painful affair.
+It needn’t be a time consuming or painful affair.

 As a potential buyer, it’s important to do your research, investigate the niche and the added value you’re getting with any sale.
 Verified revenue and other key metrics are a must.
-Check out recent ratings on software review sites such as Trustpilot, too and try a few valuation calculators to ensure the asking price is fair.
-Don’t forget the upsides too - make sure you know the easy wins you’ll put in place to grow the site and what your own exit might look like.
+Check out recent ratings on software review sites and try a few valuation calculators to ensure the asking price is fair.
+Don’t forget the upsides too - make sure you know the easy wins you’ll put in place to grow the site (e.g. startup directory backlinks and top content marketing tools) and consider what your own exit might look like.

 Most of all, good luck!